ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

   structures, simplifying data manipulation and management.
 - High-level language: Python is a high-level language that abstracts low-level details, making it more user-friendly.
-- Dynamically typed language: Python is dynamically typed, meaning you don't need to declare data types explicitly, making it flexible but still reliable.
+- Dynamically typed language: Python is dynamically typed, meaning we don't need to declare data types explicitly, making it flexible but still reliable.
 - Object-Oriented and Procedural programming language: Python supports both object-oriented and procedural programming, providing versatility in coding